yitznewton/bookfinder/README.md

 To use the Sinatra API with the live Angular development server i.e. `ng serve`, you must enable CORS, and specify the appropriate API port within the Angular app.

-## Development server (Angular)

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Deployment to Heroku